Demivan/fluent-talk/slides.md

 ## localization system for natural-sounding translations

 ---
-layout: statement
----

 ## What is the difference between localization and internationalization?

+### What is Localization? (l10n)

+Localization is the process of adapting a product or service to meet the language, cultural, and other specific requirements of a particular country or region.

+Localization includes translation of content, but also includes adjustments to date and time formats, currency, images, and other factors that impact how the product or service is perceived and used.

+### What is Internationalization? (i18n)

+Internationalization is the process of designing and developing a product or service to be easily adapted for different languages, cultures, and regions.

+Internationalization involves making the product or service flexible enough to accommodate local differences in content, without requiring significant changes to the core product or service.

 ---

-## What is Localization? (l10n)

-### Definition

-* Localization is the process of adapting a product or service to meet the language, cultural, and other specific requirements of a particular country or region.
-* Localization includes translation of content, but also includes adjustments to date and time formats, currency, images, and other factors that impact how the product or service is perceived and used.

-### Examples

-* Translating a website into multiple languages to appeal to global audiences.
-* Changing the date and time format on a software application to match local conventions.
-* Adapting product packaging to meet local regulations and cultural norms.

-### Benefits

-* Better user experience for local customers.
-* Improved customer satisfaction and loyalty.
-* Legal compliance with local regulations.

----

-## What is Internationalization? (i18n)

-### Definition

-* Internationalization is the process of designing and developing a product or service to be easily adapted for different languages, cultures, and regions.
-* Internationalization involves making the product or service flexible enough to accommodate local differences in content, without requiring significant changes to the core product or service.

-### Examples

-* Designing software to support multiple character sets, such as Latin, Cyrillic, or Arabic.
-* Using a content management system to easily update and manage multilingual content on a website.
-* Separating content and presentation to make it easier to localize content for different markets.

-### Benefits

-* Increased efficiency and cost savings in the localization process.
-* Faster time to market in new regions.
-* Reduced risk of cultural missteps or errors in translation.

----

 ## Issues with current localization paradigm

-Software localization has been dominated by an outdated paradigm: the translation is just a dictionary of strings which map one-to-one to the English (en-US) copy.
+Software localization has been dominated by an outdated paradigm: the translation is just a dictionary of strings which map one-to-one to the English copy.

 ```json
 {